-I. Institution Of The Holy Communion
+Institution of the Holy Communion

-A. The Holy Communion Is Established by the Lord Jesus

-- 1. The last supper was prepared during the Passover feast Jesus kept with his disciples, which was the night of Jesus' betrayal (Lk 22:7-15). - 2.
-The Holy Communion was instituted by the Lord Jesus at the Passover feast (Lk 22:19-20).
-The bread in Luke 22:19 is the bread of Holy Communion, and the cup in Luke 22:20 is the cup of Holy Communion.
-After having been blessed by the Lord, the bread and the cup became the sacrament of Holy Communion. - B. After the Lord had established Holy Communion, he told the disciples to perform it in remembrance of him (Lk 22:19).
-For this reason, the church performs the sacrament of the Holy Communion. - C. After his ascension, the Lord revealed to Paul the significance of the Lord's supper (1 Cor 11:23-25; cf. Gal 1:11-12).
+- A. The Holy Communion is Established by the Lord Jesus - The last supper was prepared during the Passover feast that Jesus kept with his disciples on the night he was betrayed (Lk 22:7-15) - The Holy Communion was instituted by the Lord Jesus at the Passover feast (Lk 22:19-20).
+Luke 22:17 refers to the cup of the Passover, whereas the bread in verse 19 is the bread of Holy Communion, and the cup in verse 20 is the cup of Holy Communion.
+By the Lord's blessing and words, the sacrament of Holy Communion was established. - B. When the Lord established the Holy Communion, he told the disciples to perform it in remembrance of him (Lk 22:19).
+For this reason, the church performs the sacrament of the Holy Communion. - C. After his ascension, the Lord revealed to Paul the significance of the Lord's supper (1 Cor 11:23-25; cf. Gal 1:11-12)